-Highest levels of engagement Inform Consult Involve ✓ Collaborate Empower Tick the appropriate box/boxes and specify what it involves by providing a brief explanation of the tools which will be used to engage (refer to the project engagement plan if applicable).
-The Board needs to agree a meeting timetable which suits its needs.
+Highest Inform Consult Involve Collaborate Empower levels of engagement \checkmark Tick the appropriate box/boxes and specify what it involves by providing a brief explanation of the tools which will be used to engage (refer to the project engagement plan if applicable).
+The Board r needs to agree a a meeting timet able which suits i ts needs.